Find Grad Schools

 30 Yearly Graduations

 University of South Carolina - Columbia comes in at #8 on our list of the most popular colleges offering master's degrees in nurse anesthetist.
 Each year, around 35,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,374 per year.
 During the most recent year for which we have data, 30 people received their master's degree in nurse anesthetist from UofSC.
-About 67% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+Of these students, 69% were women and 3% were members of underrepresented racial-ethnic groups.

 29 Yearly Graduations

 The 10th most popular school in the country for nurse anesthetist majors who are seeking their master's degree is Case Western Reserve University.
-The average in-state tuition for full-time undergraduates is $64,100 per year, while in-state graduate students, on average, pay $52,360 per year.
+Roughly 11,400 attend the school each year.
+The average in-state tuition for full-time undergraduates is $61,040 per year, while in-state graduate students, on average, pay $50,838 per year.
 During the most recent year for which we have data, 29 people received their master's degree in nurse anesthetist from Case Western.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 48% were women.

 #11